Mist-Of-Doomsday-Magic-Cabal/Discussion-Board-99-Problems-Python-Approach/README.md

-# Discussion-Board-99-Problems-Python-Approach
+# Discussion-Board-99-Problems-in-Python
-Click: <a href="https://github.com/Mist-Of-Doomsday-Magic-Cabal/Discussion-Board-99-Problems-Python-Approach/issues">A discussion board of 99 Problems: Python Approach</a>
+Click: <a href="https://github.com/Mist-Of-Doomsday-Magic-Cabal/Discussion-Board-99-Problems-in-Python/issues">A discussion board of 99 Problems in Python</a>